kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 Displays the topic messages as they arrive using the specified FONT.
 When new data arrives, the old text need to be cleared, therefore a width (and height) of the box to be cleared with background color (BGC) needs to be specified.
-If H is ommitted, the font height is used.
+If H is omitted, the font height is used.

 Example:
 <pre>